weeeBox/mobile-system-design/README.md

 #### What drawing tool should I use?
 [Excalidraw](https://excalidraw.com/), [Google Jamboard](https://jamboard.google.com/), and [Google Drawings](https://docs.google.com/drawings) are popular.
 Some prefer collaborative editors and verbal discussion.
 Privacy policies may limit tool choices.

+## Client Library Design
+If the interview task is to design a **Library** (e.g., Image Loader, Analytics SDK) rather than an App, the focus shifts to the **Public API Design**.

+### Providing the "Signal"
+The interviewer assesses:
+- **API Ergonomics:** Do you design interfaces that are intuitive and hard to misuse? (e.g., using `Result` types instead of `Exceptions`).
+- **Stability:** Do you consider thread safety, idempotency, and graceful error handling?
+- **Resource Management:** Do you ensure the library doesn't block the main thread or leak memory (avoiding long-lived references to Contexts/Views)?

+Check out [Designing In-App APIs](topics/in-app-api-design.md) for specific patterns (Builder, Singleton, Dependency Injection) and code examples for iOS and Android.

 ## API Design
 Cover as much ground as possible.
 Ask if the interviewer has preferences, or choose an area you know well.